 Jesus understood the “even if”

 Jesus taught us to view life through our faith.
 This life is not laced with worry and anxiety because we have confidence that we are being taken care of.
-Just like our brave Hebrews in ancient Babylon, true heros God included in the book of Daniel to teach us lessons.
+Just like our brave Hebrews in ancient Babylon, true heros from Daniel chapter 3.
 Jesus encourages us in Matthew.

 “Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?